 KNOW WHAT IS IMPORTANT IN THE IMAGE

 In the above image, the "Figure" is the Smith Tower and the few buildings to the right.
 The "Ground" is the rest of the image.
 You know exactly what is going on in the image.
-If it was just different tones of grey, your eye would not know where to go and get lost.
+If it was just different tones of grey, your eye would wander around and get lost.
 What creates the sense of Figure and Ground is the area with the highest contrast.
 Essentially where the light meets the dark.
 Of course this is not the case for all black and white fine art prints.
 If the image is a portrait of someone, that makes it hard to have a figure and ground elements.
 In the case of landscape or architectural photography, the Figure and Ground are the important elements.

 Some of the black and white images I create, I need to determine where the light is coming from.
 I then focus all my efforts to make sure everything has the same shadows and light areas.
 If the light is coming from the top left of the image, I don't make the right side of the objects bright.
 You want to make sure this is uniform throughout the image.
-Black and white photography takes a lot of thought when I comes to editing and knowing what is important.
+Black and white photography takes a lot of thought when it comes to editing and knowing what's important.
 It takes time with dodging and burning techniques to create the image you want.